Zizzie1619/zizziewp/README.md

 # zizziewp
 Adv.
-Web CSS - Portfolio Idea
+Web CSS - Portfolio Idea.
+Needed for Final.
+I hope this is enough to pass.